medomics/medomics_NatCancer/Demo_NLP/README.md

 ## Data
-In the Demo data generated to run and test the python code of the NLP experiment:
+In the Demo-data generated to run and test the python code of the NLP experiment:
   * The text of each note (deid_notecontent attribute) is a concatenation of random words from the vocabulary of the Brown corpus of NLTK [1].
 Selections are made according to the relative weights computed from the term frequency in the corpus.
   * None of the attribute values in the Demo data belong to real patients.
 Each row in the demo data contains random text (in substitution of a patient note) and (synthetic) fields for the "note" and "patient" attributes.
 Number of rows: 451772.
 Number of Columns: 9 columns.